-Just as it is important to allow ports, it is also important to deny ports.
+Just as it is vital to allow ports, it is also essential to deny ports.
 The default policy for all incoming connections is set to

-deny and if you haven’t changed it, UFW will block all incoming connection unless you specifically open the connection.
+deny, and if you haven’t changed it, UFW will block all incoming connections unless you specifically open the connection.

 sudo ufw deny 22

 To do this, you first need to know its rule number.
 To get this list run:

 This command shows the list of rules created for your Raspberry Pi firewall, each identified by a unique number.